PistonDevelopers/Piston-Tutorials/sudoku/chp-08.md

 let gameboard = Gameboard::load_sdm(infile);
 ```

-Now you can play any sudoku that you get into an SDM file!
+Now you can play any Sudoku that you get into an SDM file!

 ### Future Work

 Hopefully this tutorial has given you some familiarity with Piston and left you
-with a working sudoku program.
+with a working Sudoku program.
 Still, there are a lot of features you might wish
 to include in such a program.

 Some future developments that I plan to work on include:
-- Writing a sudoku solver
+- Writing a Sudoku solver
 - Using the solver to generate my own puzzles at different difficulties
 - Adding notes/pencil marks